Pandemic Weight Gain? Join The Club

 And now I’m at this cross roads.
 Stuck between moral ideologies and internal conflict.

 I thought I had reached a place of body neutrality.
-I’ve studied the racist roots of the BMI, I’ve read Fearing the Black Body, I’ve denounced the ableism and privilege of gym culture, I’ve unpacked the eugenics of wellness culture, I’ve spoken up for radical inclusion in fitness and nutrition spaces…and yet, here I am.
+I’ve read Fearing the Black Body and studied the racist roots of the BMI, I’ve denounced the ableism and privilege of gym culture, I’ve unpacked the eugenics of wellness culture, I’ve spoken up for radical inclusion in fitness and nutrition spaces…and yet, here I am.
 Tracking my nutrition in an attempt to feel some semblance of control again.

 I don’t quite have the answers for myself, let alone others yet.
 I’m torn down the middle with half of me, perhaps my wiser self, listening to podcasts about intuitive eating and the social justice roots of the fat liberation movement.
 And the other half of me, perhaps disordered eating high-school me, counting calories, body checking, and proclaiming that this time is different.
 That I will get my dream body and I will thrive.
-And then there is the inner diplomat who perhaps naively seeks to integrate the conflicting sides, screaming “maybe we can do both!” knowing that sometimes harmony just isn’t possible.
+And then there is the inner diplomat who perhaps naively seeks to integrate the conflicting sides, screaming “maybe we can do both!” - with some kind of blend of wisdom and discernment.

 I am frustrated with myself, knowing that even though I faced weight stigma while growing up (bullies are in every childhood, right?), I still have thin privilege.
 I can fit in the machines at the gym.
 I can find clothes that work for my body when I go shopping (I might cry in the fitting rooms, but even when I was stick thin that didn’t change).
 I can eat food in public and not get gawked at.
 My health insurance rates aren’t higher because of my size.
 I know better, but I am still stuck with old conditioning and a society hellbent on making me take up as little space as possible.